Hoàng Thúc Hào

-Hoang Thuc Hao (born 1971) is currently the Vice President of the Vietnam Association of Architects.
+Hoàng Thúc Hào (born 1971) is a Vietnamese architect.
+He is currently the Vice President of the Vietnam Association of Architects.
 He graduated from the Faculty of Architecture and Planning, Hanoi University of Civil Engineering in 1992, and obtained a postgraduate degree from Turin Polytechnic University in 2002.

-In 2003, Hoang Thuc Hao began teaching at the Hanoi University of Civil Engineering.
+In 2003, Hoàng Thúc Hào began teaching at the Hanoi University of Civil Engineering.
 He also founded "1+1>2 Architects", an architecture office dedicated to social projects which focuses on supporting disadvantaged communities and promoting cultural diversity in the context of rapid urbanization.
-Hoang Thuc Hao and 1+1>2 Architects have been recognized with nearly 100 prestigious domestic and international awards.
+Hoàng Thúc Hào and 1+1>2 Architects have been recognized with nearly 100 prestigious domestic and international awards.

 He proposed the philosophy of “Architecture of Happiness” - emphasizing that architecture is not merely about designing and creating spaces, but also has the potential to bring fairness and happiness.

 Career

-Hoang Thuc Hao became the first Vietnamese to achieve the SIA-GETZ Award for Outstanding Architect in Asia (2016), Global Awards for Sustainable Architecture (2025), and two major triennial awards from the International Union of Architects (UIA).
+Hoàng Thúc Hào became the first Vietnamese to achieve the SIA-GETZ Award for Outstanding Architect in Asia (2016), Global Awards for Sustainable Architecture (2025), and two major triennial awards from the International Union of Architects (UIA).
 These include the 2017 Vassilis Sgoutas Prize for Implemented Architecture Serving the Impoverished and the 2023 Robert Matthew Prize for Sustainable and Humane Environments.

 In 2015, he was the winner at the World Architecture Festival in the Civic and Community category.
 More recently, he received the Gold Medal of Arcasia Awards for Architecture in the Public Amenity category (2020).

 Along with that, he actively shares his expertise through exhibitions and lectures at many universities, such as the Art Institute of Chicago, Yale University, Cornell University, National University of Singapore, Berlin Institute of Art, Polytechnic University of Puerto Rico, University of Quebec (Canada), Guangzhou Academy of Fine Arts, Tsinghua University, École Spéciale d'Architecture (Paris), Inner Mongolia University of Technology (China),...